The Work Room

 Michael Zapata

-This one-part seminar is taught by award winning novelist and editor Michael Zapata, author of The Lost Book of Adana Moreau, Best Book of the Year for NPR, the A.V.
-Club, Los Angeles Public Library, among others, and founding editor of Make Literary Magazine.
+This master class is taught by award winning novelist and editor Michael Zapata, author of The Lost Book of Adana Moreau, Best Book of the Year for NPR, the A.V.
+Club, Los Angeles Public Library, among others, and founding editor of MAKE Literary Magazine.
 He is the recent recipient of the Meier Foundation Artist Achievement Award.
 In Axios, Michael Zapata’s work was called an important “part of the growing Latino-futurism movement.”

 Workshop Highlights:

-Two full scholarships available.
-To apply, please fill out this form by Wednesday, February 26.
+This class has 1 full and 1 partial scholarship available.
+To apply, please fill out this form by Friday, June 13.

 Workshop Highlights: